 Strengthening our Pacific Partnerships - Australia is taking our partnership with the Pacific to a new level.
 We are working with our Pacific partners to build a region that is secure strategically, stable economically and sovereign politically.

 The Seasonal Worker Programme and Pacific Labour Scheme are demand driven, and will help fill the labour gaps in Australia's towns and on our farms, boosting economic activity and competitiveness in rural and regional Australia.

-We are continuing to deliver sports for development outcomes through the Pacific Sports Partnership (PSP) Program.
+We are continuing to deliver sports for development outcomes through the Team Up program.
 Solomon Islands recently hosted the Australian junior Matildas women's Soccer team as part of their Pacific tour.

 Under the Pacific Step-up, Australia is further deepening educational links with the region through expanded secondary and primary level teacher training, exchanges and engagement, and a targeted science, technology, engineering and mathematics (STEM) teaching program.
 These education development programs have adapted to COVID-19 with innovation and flexibility, pivoting to deliver core activities online.
 Working collaboratively with Pacific education partners is central to our approach.

 Operational since 1 July 2019, the Australian Infrastructure Financing Facility for the Pacific (AIFFP) supports transformative infrastructure in the Pacific and Timor-Leste.
 Australia is engaging closely with governments across the Pacific, including through our diplomatic missions, to ensure the AIFFP supports the development priorities of Pacific countries.